 As your children find you shifting your focus, it might seem weird to everyone.
-In fact, it SHOULD feel weird to most of us, as we are changing our habitual patterns.
+It SHOULD feel weird to most of us, as we are changing our habitual patterns.
 Your children will feel this, no doubt.

 When they do, they may ask about the change.
 This is a great opportunity to introduce a ‘magic lesson’.
 Tell them you learned about a simple magic tool for happiness (or misery): Thinking and emotions attract more of the same emotions and thinking.
 Focus on joy…more joy.
 Very good plan.
 Focus on complaints…more misery.
 Bad plan…very bad plan.

-So, let your kids know you have decided to focus on what you want: Joy, happiness, love and laughter.
-Invite them to play with you, in discovering more ways to find these positive emotions each day, and to infuse your home with these feelings.
+So, let your kids know you have decided to focus on what you want: Joy, happiness, love, and laughter.
+Invite them to play with you, in discovering more ways to find these positive emotions each day, and infuse your home with these feelings.

 Yes, many of you will have children who laugh AT you.
 Just ignore this, and return to the plan.
 There will also be many, many children who will investigate and play with this idea, and use it to create a happier life.

 In the next column, I will cover three more principles to expand upon happiness in your family.
 For now, start bringing these ideas alive today, and have faith in the accumulated impact upon your children (and your own life).